Furniture Workshop with Matt Watterson

 Matt Watterson Instagram

-Matt Watterson is an artist from Columbus, Ohio, USA who has lived and worked in Jingdezhen, China since 2018.
-He graduated from The New York State College of Ceramics at Alfred University, in New York, USA.
-Along with his porcelain design work, Watterson dedicates his art practice to ceramic sculpture, ceramic furniture and large-scale installation works.
-He has experience in outdoor large-scale public installation art
+Matt Watterson is an American ceramic artist from Columbus, Ohio, who has lived and worked in Jingdezhen, China since 2018.
+He is a graduate of the New York State College of Ceramics at Alfred University, where he developed a strong foundation in porcelain design and contemporary ceramic practice.

 Policies